ThomasKroes/GuacamoleWorkshop/prerequisites/exercise.md

 Follow the steps below to create the Docker image:
 1. Open a terminal and navigate to `{clone_dir}/prerequisites/guacdb/`.
-This directory contains two files:
+This directory contains the following files:

 [Dockerfile](guacdb/Dockerfile) for building the Docker image
 [initdb.sql](guacdb/initdb.sql) for injecting the SQL schema when the image is created
 2. Execute `docker build . -t guacdb`